 How can we best understand the meaning of love, faith, friendship, truth, anger, forgiveness, or address the purpose of life?
 Can we know that God exists?
 What is justice, and do we live in a just universe?
 What is true happiness?
 What is the role and purpose of education in our lives?
 While we all confront these issues, few of us are able to formulate answers to them in a systematic way.
 When we do philosophy, we attempt to do just that.
 Philosophy comes from the Greek word meaning, "love of wisdom."
 This simple statement hints that philosophy combines passion and reason, emotion and intellect.
 This is why Aristotle wrote that experience of wonder is the beginning of philosophy.
 Nearly all human beings spend time wondering about the big issues mentioned above.
 All of us attempt some philosophy on our own.
 In this course, we work on it together.
 We read works by some of the people who have wondered most carefully about these issues.
 To do this, we develop our own capacities for rational inquiry.
-This means learning how to make sound arguments, ask good questions, and recognize logical errors in our own thinking and that of others.
+This means learning how to make sound arguments, ask good guestions, and recognize logical errors in our own thinking and that of others.
 This course develops our capacity for rational inquiry and wonder so that we can confront and begin to resolve the questions and problems that matter the most to us.

-PHI235 Introduction to Philosophy Through Literature -3 credits and literary texts.
+PHI235 Introduction to Philosophy Through Literature -3 credits

+This course explores the foundational questions in the Western philosophical traditions through classical and contemporary philosophical and literary texts.
 We address questions pertaining to the construction and practice of identity, knowledge, moral behavior, notions of beauty and justice; moreover, we examine how experiences of doubt, fate, and evil challenge these constructions.